jdelic/saltshaker/README.md

     discovered through consul and then automatically be registered with a server that has the "loadbalancer" role

-  * **but also** allow salt to install and configure services (like qmail, dovecot or a PHP application that can not be easily packaged in a .deb) and register that with consul to then make it available through a server that has the "loadbalancer" role
+  * **but also** allow salt to install and configure services (like opensmtpd, dovecot, concourse.ci or a PHP application that can not be easily packaged in a .deb) and register that with consul to then make it available through a server that has the "loadbalancer" role

 I generally, if in any way possible, would always prefer deploying an application **not through salt states**, but other means (for example: